Boyhood

 direction or goals, partly because of ignorance, but also because of my

 solitude.
-This remains an accurate description of me right on
+This remains an accurate description of the boy right

 through high school and indeed through college, too.
 By the time